navikt/yaml-validator/README.md

 ### Required parameters

 - `schema_path` - Path to the YAML schema to validate against
-- `document_path` - Path to the YAML document or directory of documents to be validated
+- `document_path` - Path to the YAML document or directory of documents to be validated.
+Accepts globs.

 ### Workflow example
 ```yaml